-SoC Design Environment (SCE) [4] is an environment for capturing the architecture and platform specification of embedded computer systems.
-It supports the design of such embedded systems from the specification down to the communication model.
+SCE [4] is an environment for capturing the architecture and platform specification of space electronic equipment.
+It supports the design of such equipment from the specification down to the communication model.
 It does so by capturing of design decisions and automatic generation of new models as shown in Figure 1.
 SCE follows a Specify-Explore-Refine methodology.
 The design flow starts with a model representing the design functionality (Specify).
 At each following design step, SCE users first explore the design space (Explore) and then make design decisions.
-Integrating those decisions, SCE then automatically generates a new model at lower level of abstraction (Refine).
-In the SCE design flow (Figure 1), four models are used for the representation of a design at different levels of abstraction.
+Integrating those decisions, SCE then automatically generates a new model at lower abstraction level (Refine).

+In the SCE design flow (Figure 1), five models are used for the representation of a design at different levels of abstraction.
 Each design model is executable; it can be simulated to verify the correctness of the design and obtain design performance metrics at each design step.

 The specification model [5] is the most abstract model, which serves the as an input to SCE tools.
-It is a purely functional model that captures the functionality of the desired design and should not imply any implementation details.
+It is a purely functional model that captures the functionality of the designed design and should not imply any implementation details.